-The flavors of this chili are classic.
-Perfectly warm without being too spicy and loaded with beef and beans.
-I’ve made a few changes over the years to suit our tastes and ingredient preferences but it’s still pretty darn close to the original.
-This is hands-down my favorite chili.
-It speaks of home and good memories.
-Of course, I’d rather that my mom was here to make it for me, but since she isn’t, I guess I’ll have to keep making it myself.
+Perfectly warm without being too spicy (although you can up the heat to your heart’s content), the flavors of this chili are delicious.
+I’ve made a few changes over the years to suit our tastes and ingredient preferences but it’s still pretty darn close to my mom’s original.
+This is one of my favorite chili recipes.
+It speaks of home and good memories, and I can’t help but love how simple and uncomplicated it is.

 - 2 teaspoons salt